 She was surrounded by monsters.
 And every one of them stared straight at him as if they’d already judged him and found him wanting.

 Twenty, thirty… too many to count.
 They were there, but not there, filling the space around her and exchanging the damp basement air for invisible fire.
 He could smell them, the wet dog smell.
 And something else.
-Something like Mexican Elders and soil that’s been freshly ploughed.
+Something like Mexican Elder trees just before it rains and soil that’s been freshly ploughed.
 The monsters crumbled between two worlds like the images on a poorly tuned old television, appearing long enough to silently introduce themselves.
 He furrowed his brow, took a step toward her.